acoli-repo/AURIS/README.md

 ## Complementary Material

 - [Augsburg Corpus of Bootstrapped Reference and Information Structure Annotations](https://github.com/acoli-repo/AURIS-bootstrap): extrapolated from over morphosyntactic marking in selected languages

+## Comments on individual languages

+We currently provide preprocessed files for English and German.
+Note that we remove multi-word expressions, e.g., for German cltiic determiners (*im*, *am*) are split off from prepositions (hence *in dem*, *von dem*).
+This may result in unnatural language in the token column, but the `# text` line on top maintains the original forms.